 - Verify if the card transaction has been successful in the payment terminal.

-These are some of the common test cases regardless of the telecom operator.
+These are some of the common test cases for telecom domain regardless of the telecom operator.
 The test cases will increase once you get your hands on the system workflow of the respective telecom billing system.
 The option for a service kiosk and card payment will increase the number of test cases that you need to cover.
 Each field will have its validation check.
 Depending on whether it is a web-based or VB-based application, you’ll find the validation checks different in each application.

 I hope you have found this post useful for your manual testing practices.
 Feel free to let me know if you find these posts helpful.
 I’ll help you with more test cases in the future.